pauloantiquera/ecmascript6-study/README.md

 Study based on https://github.com/nzakas/understandinges6 by @nzakas

-It's necessary to get jasmine-node installed locally (`npm i jasmine-node -g`) in order to run tests specs using `npm test` command.
+It's necessary to have jasmine-node installed locally (`npm i jasmine-node -g`) in order to run tests specs using `npm test` command.

 ##Chapter 1 - Block Bindings